The history of man is dominated by, and reflects, the amount of available energy

 Closing factories, slashing costs, cutting jobs, reducing research, automation and not paying tax may all boost the financial bottom line.
 But, when measured in the universal currency of energy and value, the alternative balance sheet might well be negative.

 Commentators call these management measures “short-termism”.
-But the reality is that short-term decisions have nothing to do with time.
+But the reality is that short-term decisions have very little to do with time horizons.
 What makes a short-term decision so damaging is that they invariably involve an inefficient transformation of capitals.
 The negative return on the investment of capitals reducing the total value available to sustain individuals, corporations and even nations.

 Capitals and Capitalisation